HEADLINES: News and events from the World, the USA, Tennessee & Knox - Knox TN Today

 U.S. Supreme Court: Follow the decisions of the top court here

-National Mentoring Month: National Month recognitions go through the official government process of passing a law by Congress or issuing a proclamation by the President.
+National Impaired Driving Prevention Month: National Month recognitions go through the official government process of passing a law by Congress or issuing a proclamation by the President.

 State headlines